tnorris/head-in-the-clouds/README.md

 # Why Do You Want DevOps
 ## Management:
-- The Industry's Best Standard
+- The Industry's Best Standard.
+DevOps is to IT as Lean is to Manufacturing
+- Increase throughput while reducing the inventory and operating expense (The Goal!) (reduce COGS)
-- Cut time to resolution; with enough investment, _orders_ of magnitude.
+- Cut time to resolution; with enough investment, this can be _orders_ of magnitude.
 - Better availability from your company's services
-- Increase throughput while reducing the inventory and operating expense (The Goal!) (reduce COGS)
 - Happier employees

 ## Contributors:
 - The Industry's Best Standard
 - Automate away menial tasks that eat away at your soul
     - (we have multiple products with deployment runbooks that say, `get a snack`)
 - Reduce total number of defects
 - Ability to squish defects faster
 - Reduction of duplicated effort!